elmalouani-ayoub/Focus_app_android/README.md

-# DETONATE
+# DETONATE for Android

 **A focus timer that doesn't stop when the time runs out.**

 Most timers go off and forget about it.
 This one keeps counting — upward, in red — until you actually stop.
 Then it hands you a break sized to the block you just finished, and takes back some of it if you ran late.

-It's a single HTML file.
-No account, no server, no analytics, no dependencies.
-Install it on your iPhone home screen and it runs offline.
+It installs as a real Android app: its own launcher icon, its own entry in the app drawer, no browser UI, works offline.
+No account, no server, no analytics, no dependencies, no Play Store.

 <img src="shots/01-timer.png" width="250"> <img src="shots/02-overdue.png" width="250"> <img src="shots/03-rest.png" width="250">